 Applying for a Banquet Permit Online

-- Banquet permits are available to for-profit businesses, societies, organizations, and individuals
+- Banquet Permits are available to businesses, societies, organizations, and individuals

-- Retail liquor licensees may not obtain banquet permits
+- Retail liquor licensees may not get a Banquet Permit

-- The event may not be open or advertised to the public
+- The event may not be open or advertised to the public; including social media ads

 - The event cannot be for business promotions

-- Liquor must be purchased from a retail store at full retail price
+- Liquor served at the event must be purchased from a retail store at full retail price

-- Package deals are allowed that may include, for example, the cost of dinner, liquor and entertainment.
+- You may charge for “package deals” that may include, for example, the cost of dinner, liquor and entertainment.
 To ensure participants receive an equal share, tickets exchangeable for drinks may be issued as part of the package price.
 No profit may be made from the packaged deals

-- Rental facilities or halls may require a banquet permit
+- Many rental facilities or halls require a Banquet Permit – please verify

-- You must obtain any required permits from your local authorities when you host an event in a public place
+You must get all required permits and permissions from your local authorities when you host an event serving alcohol in a public place

 - The event is hosted by an individual, not an organization or business entity

-- Guests are not charged for admission or anything provided at the function (e.g. ice, setup, food, hors d’oeuvres, etc.).
+- Guests are not charged for admission or anything provided at the function (e.g. ice, cups, setup, food, hors d’oeuvres, etc.)

 - "Charge" includes donations, dues, fees, or otherwise

-- The event would normally be held in the individual’s private home, but is so large that a separate facility is needed to accommodate it
+- The event would normally be held in the individual’s private home, but is so large that a separate facility is needed to accommodate the event

 - The facility where the event is held is closed to the general public during the event and does not have a liquor license

-When you purchase your banquet permit online, an email copy of it is sent to your local liquor enforcement office.
-Officers can visit gatherings, so it is important that you sign and post a copy of your permit at the location where you will be serving the alcohol at your event.
+When you apply and receive your Banquet Permit online, it is sent to your local LCB office.
+Liquor Enforcement Officers often visit these events, so it is important that you print and post a copy of your permit at the location where you will be serving alcohol.